Storage Units in

 An Overview of the Phoenix Metropolitan Area, AZ

 More than 20 cities and towns make up the Phoenix Metropolitan Area, also known to residents as the Valley of the Sun, Salt River Valley, or simply the Valley.
-Home to 4,845,832 people — over two-thirds of the state’s population — the region is an economic powerhouse of the state, with employers such as the State of Arizona, Arizona State University, Wal-Mart, Banner Health, Wells Fargo, and the U.S. Postal Service driving a GDP of nearly 241 billion dollars.
-The median income is $67,896.
+Home to more than 4.8 million people — over two-thirds of the state’s population — the region is an economic powerhouse of the state, with employers such as the State of Arizona, Arizona State University, Wal-Mart, Banner Health, Wells Fargo, and the U.S. Postal Service.
 From gorgeous desert scenery and sunny mountain hikes to some of the Southwest region’s most acclaimed art museums, restaurants, entertainment venues, and more, the Phoenix Metropolitan Area has something for every visitor or local.

 Counties in the Phoenix Metropolitan Area